CharltonLane/SENG2260HiFiPrototype/README.md

 (idk too much about using branches and pull requests, does this sound right?)

 (Anyone can update this if there's anything missing or that could be clarified)

+# IMPORTING IMAGES

+Images to be used as UI things like buttons need some import settings changed:

+Change the Texture Type to "Sprite (2D and UI)"
+Change the Mesh Type to "Full Rect" then click the arrow next to Advanced to see the advanced settings and tick "Read/Write Enabled" Then click apply to the lower right.